 Thirty to ninety days after a disaster, agencies pivot from response to recovery efforts, working with state and local governments to remove debris and rebuild basic infrastructure.
 The government generally comes in as an “insurer of last resort,” providing financial assistance to those not covered by private disaster insurance.

 Most of FEMA’s financial aid goes to helping affected jurisdictions repair buildings, roads, and other public infrastructure and to provide housing and other crisis services to uninsured or underinsured individuals.
 Families and individuals may also qualify for tax relief, unemployment compensation, subsidized mental health care, and other aid.
 For example, the SBA and the Department of Housing and Urban Development (HUD) administer long-term recovery loans.
-In response to the coronavirus pandemic, the SBA made available $365 billion in disaster-assistance loans.
+Amid the COVID-19 pandemic, the SBA has made approximately $390 billion in disaster-assistance loans available to nearly four million small businesses and nonprofits.

 How are federal relief efforts funded?

 Disaster relief and recovery costs can be enormous.
 In recent decades, natural disasters have caused trillions of dollars in damages worldwide.
-In 2019 alone, a combined fourteen disasters cost the U.S. economy $45 billion.
-The United States’ costliest recorded year for disasters was 2017, when sixteen events caused nearly $320 billion in total damages.
+In 2021 alone, twenty disasters cost the U.S. economy $145 billion.
+The United States’ costliest recorded year for disasters was 2017, when sixteen events caused more than $306 billion in total damages.

-When individuals or companies are found legally responsible for accidents such as oil spills or fires, they bear the cost of relief.
-For example, oil giant BP and its drilling partners have paid more than $70 billion in clean-up and other costs since the 2010 Deepwater Horizon spill in the Gulf of Mexico.
+In instances when individuals or companies are found legally responsible for accidents such as oil spills or fires, they bear the cost of relief.
+For example, London-based oil giant BP and its drilling partners have paid at least $71 billion in clean-up and other costs since the 2010 Deepwater Horizon spill in the Gulf of Mexico.

 In the absence of a guilty third party or adequate private insurance, disaster relief costs fall to the government.
 The U.S. government typically absorbs 75 percent of state and local governments’ recovery costs.
 If damages are extraordinary, Washington can choose to shoulder a higher portion of costs.
 When Category-4 Hurricane Harvey left Texas with $125 billion in damages in 2017, President Trump increased the federal cost share of debris removal from 75 to 90 percent.
 States tend to cover relief costs through agency budgets, disaster accounts, rainy day funds, supplemental appropriations, and redirected government resources.
 However, the full financial contribution of state and local governments is unknown, as most do not comprehensively track natural disaster spending.